saipuneet357/sample_pipeline/readme.md

-Change data source details and target data store details in config.py
+Change data source and data store details in config.py

 To test a run you can change the config file and run tasks.py